Table of Contents

-Hand tremors are one of the common signs of alcohol addiction that is difficult to hide.
-This shaking hands sign of alcoholism may begin subtly, being felt only by you and not visible to coworkers or family members.
-Over time, however, as the disease becomes more acute, hand tremors will give away your secret.
-This may prompt an honest self-examination of the severity of your problem with alcohol, hopefully resulting in seeking treatment.
+Hand tremors are one of the common signs of alcohol addiction that is hard to hide.
+The shaking hands may begin subtly.
+It might only be felt by you and not visible to others.
+Over time, as the disease becomes more pronounced, hand tremors will give away your secret.
+This may prompt an honest look at the severity of your problem, hopefully leading you to seek treatment.

 The Three Stages of Alcoholism

-Alcoholism proceeds in three stages, although the length of time at any of the stages can vary significantly.
+Alcoholism proceeds in three stages, although the length of time at any of the stages can vary.
 These stages are:

 - Early stage alcoholism.
-During this stage alcohol use becomes more regular, versus social occasions only.
-The individual may use alcohol to self-medicate a mental health disorder such as depression or anxiety, or to help battle insomnia, and consistently lean on it.
-During this phase, the individual may lie about their alcohol consumption or hide it from family members.
-Meanwhile, the body is becoming more tolerant of the alcohol and begins to demand higher levels of consumption to get the same effects they sought early on.
+During this stage alcohol use becomes more regular, versus social events only.
+Someone may drink to self-medicate a mental health disorder such as depression or anxiety, or help them fall asleep.
+During this phase, the person may not be honest about how much they drink.
+Meanwhile, tolerance builds.
+Higher levels must be consumed to get the same effects they sought early on.
 Over time, this leads to dependency.

 - Middle stage alcoholism.
-At this stage it becomes evident to others that there is a problem with alcohol.
-The individual may experience blackouts after excessive drinking.
-They may experience mood swings, irritability, and stomach distress.
-Bloating and weight gain or loss are also signs of middle stage alcoholism.
-Alcohol cravings become intensified, and the individual becomes obsessed about when they can drink next.
-At this stage, alcoholism can lead to relationship problems, financial problems due to job loss, and possibly a DUI.
-When attempting to withhold alcohol, withdrawal symptoms, including the shaking hands sign of alcoholism, will break through.
+At this stage it becomes clear to others that there is a drinking problem.
+The person may have blackouts after drinking to excess.
+They may have mood swings, become irritable, and have stomach distress.
+Bloating and weight gain or loss are signs of middle stage alcoholism.
+Alcohol cravings become more intense, and the person becomes obsessed about when they can drink again.
+At this stage, there are relationship problems, financial problems due to job loss, and possibly a DUI.
+When not drinking, withdrawal symptoms, including the shaking hands sign of alcoholism, will break through.

 - End stage alcoholism.
-At the final stage of alcoholism the individual has no control over their drinking at all.
-They wake up sick and have to immediately begin drinking in the morning, continuing throughout the day to ward off withdrawal symptoms they need to drink all day long.
-Serious medical conditions have developed, including possibly cirrhosis of the liver, pancreatitis, hepatitis, or heart conditions.
+At the final stage of alcoholism the person has no control over their drinking at all.
+They wake up sick and have to begin drinking first thing in the morning.
+To fend off withdrawal symptoms they need to drink all day long.
+Serious medical conditions have developed.
+Theses might include cirrhosis of the liver, pancreatitis, hepatitis, or heart disease.
 End stage alcoholics are also more prone to falls and accidents.
-Cognitive problems become pronounced, with signs of dementia emerging, and psychological symptoms, such as paranoia and fear, often occur.
+Cognitive problems become pronounced.
+This could include signs of dementia, paranoia and fear.
 Suicide is a concern in end stage alcoholism as well.

 What Causes Alcoholics to Shake?

-Once the brain has been altered in response to the consistent effects of alcohol consumption the individual becomes chemically dependent.
-This means that attempts to quit drinking, or even just cutting back, may be met with withdrawal symptoms.
-Withdrawal symptoms are the result of the body attempting to function without the expected alcohol intake that it has become accustomed to.
+Once the brain chemistry has been altered due to excess drinking it leads to chemical dependence.
+This means that attempts to quit drinking, or even just cutting back, may cause withdrawal symptoms.
+These symptoms result when the body attempts to function without the expected alcohol intake.

-The shaking hands of alcoholism represent one of the visible signs of someone’s alcoholism.
-The tremors are typically seen in the hands, but they can also affect the entire body.
-It is thought that the tremors are caused by the absence of the depressant (alcohol) that has been having a regular sedative effect on the central nervous system.
-When the alcohol is withheld the messaging between the brain and the central nervous system that controls muscle movement is disrupted.
+The shaking hands represent one of the visible signs of the disease.
+The tremors are often seen in the hands, but they can also affect the whole body.
+It is thought that the tremors are caused by the absence of the alcohol that has had a sedative effect.
+The central nervous system expects it.
+When alcohol is withheld the messaging between the brain and the central nervous system that controls muscle movement is disrupted.

 Other Alcohol Withdrawal Symptoms

-In addition to the hand tremors or shaking, there are several other highly unpleasant withdrawal symptoms that commence within 8 hours of the last alcoholic drink.
-The severity of the withdrawal symptoms depends on the level of regular alcohol consumption and the length of time the individual has been a heavy drinker.
+It isn’t only the hand tremors or shaking that is noticed.
+There are several other unpleasant symptoms that begin within 8 hours of the last drink.
+How severe the withdrawal symptoms are depends on certain factors.
+These include how much alcohol is usually consumed and how long the individual has been a heavy drinker.